 This type of Corgi mix would be suited to a home where they will get plenty of company throughout the day.
 Beagles are sometimes associated with developing separation anxiety issues, and both breeds are very sociable and bond strongly with their people.

 They are also both breeds that are energetic and athletic, so, living with a family that enjoys an active, outdoor lifestyle would be beneficial.

 While both breeds can make excellent family pets, the herding instinct in the Corgi can mean that, without the right guidance, they could take to ‘herding’ small children and it is not unknown for them to nip at little ankles when they are running.
-A home without very young children, or a clear training plan to healthily redirect this type of behaviour would be sensible.
+A home without very young children, or a clear training plan to healthily redirect this type of behavior would be sensible.

 Care would also need to be taken when introducing them to a home with other small furry pets.
 The hunting and chasing instincts of both breeds could kick in if they become over-aroused.

-Training the Corgi Beagle Mix
+Training The Corgi Beagle Mix